filipeclduarte/filipeclduarte.github.io/_posts/2020-12-06-EvolutionaryComputating.md

-# Introduction to Evolutionary Computing
+# Introduction to Evolutionary Computation

 ## Introduction

 What is evolutionary computing?

+It is a subfield of Computational intelligence which studies algorithms inspired by nature.
+There are two main inspirations: i) Darwin's Theory of Evolution, and ii) Genetics.

-Problems we could solve using evolutionary algorithms:
+The following are the problems we can solve using evolutionary algorithms:

-Optimization
+* Optimization
-Modeling
+* Modeling
-Simulation
+* Simulation

 ### What Is an Evolutionary Algorithm?